michaelmalinjr/datasciencecoursera/Getting and Cleaning Data/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Below is a description of the steps performed in the run_analysis.R script  to answer the questions above.
+Below is a description of the steps performed in the run_analysis.R script  to answer the questions above.<br>
 Step 1: